-Catching and eating whitebait is part of life on the West Coast and at rivers around the country.
-During the season in November the delicacy is available from supermarkets and fish shops.
+Catching and eating whitebait is part of life on the West Coast and at river mouths around the country.
+During the season the delicacy is available from supermarkets and fish shops.
 As early as the 1920s whitebait was expensive enough to be considered a luxury.
 ‘When we get married/ We’ll have whitebait for tea’ were the lines of a popular song at the time.
-In 2005 a kilogram sold for as much as $150.
+In 2019 a kilogram sold for up to $150.

 Many ‘baiters’, as they are called, have caravans or baches (shacks) and take up residence on river banks for the season.
-The baches and their piers, known as stands, were selling for high prices on the tail of the property boom of the 2000s.
-In 2006 one stand on the Waiatoto River sold for $46,000.
+The baches and their piers, known as stands, sold for high prices during the property boom of the 2000s.
+In 2006 one stand on the Waiatoto River in South Westland sold for $46,000.

 Some whitebaiters sell their catch to buyers who supply fish shops during the season.
-But as whitebait runs diminish, many people keep their catch and give any excess to family and friends.
+But as whitebait runs diminished, many people kept their catch and gave any excess to family and friends.

 Whitebait fritters or patties are the most common recipe.
 You mix together a few eggs, two tablespoons of flour, a teaspoon of baking powder and salt, and as much whitebait as you have.
 Spoonfuls are then fried in butter or oil.
 The fritters are often eaten between slices of buttered white bread.

-In 2006 the whitebait season for all areas of mainland New Zealand except the West Coast extended from 15 August to 30 November.
-Fishing is permitted from 5 a.m. to 8 p.m. during New Zealand standard time, and from 6 a.m. to 9 p.m. during daylight saving time.
+In 2022 the whitebait season for all areas of mainland New Zealand extended from 1 September to 30 October.
+Fishing was permitted from 5 a.m. to 8 p.m. during New Zealand standard time, and from 6 a.m. to 9 p.m. during daylight saving time.

 The days of catching cartloads may be gone, but each spring, translucent shoals can still be seen in many rivers, doggedly swimming upstream.
 Word soon gets out that the whitebait are running.